justlostintime/em6502/README.md

 ## Some version before 1.1.19
-Some versions of the emulator release before 1.1.19 may have required a newer version of the Gambas bytecode than is available in the stable packeage.
+Some versions of the emulator release before 1.1.19 may have required a newer version of the Gambas bytecode than is available in the stable Gambas package.
 Version 1.1.19 fixes this issue.
 Sorry for any issues this caused.

 ## Special Note 09/04/2022